-To provide procedures for uniformly handling case files to provide consistent treatment of citizens related to extension requests.
+To provide procedures for uniformly handling case files to provide consistent treatment of citizens.

 Any request for an extension of time to bring the property into compliance shall be on the Request for Extension form (see Form 13).
-The property owner or responsible party shall complete and sign the form.
+The property owner or violating party shall complete and sign the form.
 If approved - which is at sole discretion of the assigned Compliance Officer - the assigned Compliance Officer shall initial the form.

-The Compliance Officer shall subsequently mail a letter to the property owner/ responsible party confirming the extension and advising them of the new compliance date.
+The Compliance Officer shall subsequently mail a letter to the property owner/violator confirming the extension and advising of the new compliance date.
 The complainant shall be contacted and updated on the case status.

 Extensions may be granted for a reasonable period of time depending on the circumstances, the stated reasons for the extension, and the nature of the violation.
 As with other specified deadlines, the circumstances and reasoning for the length of the extension will be well documented in the file.
-The extension will be granted for no more than 30 calendar days unless circumstances clearly warrant a longer extension.
-In no event should the deadline for compliance be extended for more than 90 calendar days.
-Authorization for any extension longer than 30 calendar days must be obtained from the Code Compliance Supervisor.
+The extension will be granted for no more than 30 days unless circumstances clearly warrant a longer extension.
+In no event should the deadline for compliance be extended for more than 90 days.
+Authorization for any extension longer than 30 days must be obtained from the Code Compliance Supervisor.